Salah856/AWS_WhitePapers_Summary/Designing MQTT Topics for AWS IoT Core.md

 The AWS IoT Rules Engine uses a wildcard subscription to receive the messages and route them to an Amazon Kinesis stream.

-Specifically, the air quality sensors publish on a fan-in topic associated with a specific building (LAX002).